-Round-the-Clock Drunk Driving Defense When Your Future Is on the Line
+When Your Future Is on the Line, Turn to MayesTelles PLLC

-At MayesTelles, we understand the urgency of a drunk driving arrest.
+At MayesTelles, we understand the urgency of getting legal help after a drunk driving arrest.
 We bring nearly 100 years of collective experience and have handled thousands of cases.
 Most importantly, we take the time to get to know our clients.
-If we take on your case, we will learn all we can about you so that we can succinctly represent your case and aggressively fight the charge.
+If we take on your case, we will learn all we can about the situation to succinctly represent your case and aggressively fight the charge.

 The Following Advantages Make MayesTelles the Obvious Choice: